 Visualizing a Shot

 You should not be sleeping behind the camera.
 Photographers know what the shot will look like, before even taking a snap.
-If you are becoming a video director, this is the most essential thing.
+If you are becoming a video director, this is an essential thing.
 In video direction (i.e. film direction) it is called “establishing a shot”.

 Many aspects come into play while visualizing a shot.
 There are different types of tricks for every kind of photography.
 We’ll discuss all of them in due time.
 For now, let’s have a look on some essentials: